Projects in Teams

 Every Meeting Brings Its Notes Along

-Projects and Teams sit on top of MeetNote’s core flow—they don’t replace it.
+Projects and Teams sit on top of MeetNote’s core flow, they don’t replace it.

-• Recording on Pro and Premium, with flexible start/pause/resume on mobile.
+• Recording with flexible start/pause/resume on mobile.

 • AI transcription of everything said.

-The difference is that now these notes don’t sit in isolation—they sit under the right project and team, where you’ll actually look for them later.
+The difference is that now these notes don’t sit in isolation, they sit under the right project and team, where you’ll actually look for them later.

 Great for Growing and Cross-Functional Teams